Phil Klay: Reception and recognition

 Redeployment —Klay’s debut book publication— received immediate and positive recognition when it appeared.
 Writing in the Daily Beast, Brian Castner described the book "a clinic in the profanities of war".
 He wrote:

 If there is a flaw to be found here it is only one of narrowness; all of these narrators are American men and most are Marines.
 But the voices are strong and varied, and we hear from enlisted men and officers, chaplains and lawyers, State Department do-gooders and college students, and, of course, many grunts.
 The book contains plenty of blood-dead-hajji-fuck-kill-love, but also stories that violate innocence and faith itself.
 If obscenity scrapes just the skin then through the narrative arc of tragedy and suffering Klay has managed to dig down to the organs.

 In the New York Times, Pulitzer Prize-winning journalist Dexter Filkins wrote that "Klay succeeds brilliantly, capturing on an intimate scale the ways in which the war in Iraq evoked a unique array of emotion, predicament and heartbreak....
 Iraq comes across not merely as a theater of war but as a laboratory for the human condition in extremis.
 Redeployment is ... the best thing written so far on what the war did to people’s souls."

-In November 2014, Klay won the National Book Award for fiction for his collection of short stories Redeployment.
+In November 2014, Klay won the National Book Award for fiction for Redeployment.
 In his acceptance speech, he said: "I can't think of a more important conversation to be having — war's too strange to be processed alone.
 I want to thank everyone who picked up the book, who read it and decided to join the conversation."
 He was the first author to win the prize for his first book-length work of fiction since Julia Glass in 2002.
 He had been thought "something of a longshot" to win.

 The New York Times included Redeployment on its list of the "Ten Best Books of 2014", and it received the National Book Critics Circle's 2014 John Leonard Award given for a best first book in any genre.
 In 2015, he received the James Webb Award for fiction dealing with Marines or Marine Corps life from the Marine Corps Heritage Foundation for Redeployment.
 In June 2015, Redeployment received the W.Y.
 Boyd Literary Award for Excellence in Military Fiction from the American Library Association.